Chia-Network/chia-docs/docs/resources/timelord-contest/timelord-contest.md

 ### Who can I contact if I have questions?

-DM lgoldman721 on Keybase or lgoldman721_63745 on Discord.
+Please use the #support channel in our official [Discord](https://discord.gg/chia) for contest support and questions.

 ## Contest Support

-Please use the #support channel in our official [Discord](https://discord.gg/chia) for contest support and questions or contact Lori on Keybase (lgoldman721) or on Discord (lgoldman721_63745).
+Please use the #support channel in our official [Discord](https://discord.gg/chia) for contest support and questions.